Samantha Power: Involvement in 2008 U.S. presidential campaign

 Power was an early and outspoken supporter of Barack Obama.
 When she joined the Obama campaign as a foreign policy advisor, Men's Vogue described her as a "Harvard brainiac who can boast both a Pulitzer Prize and a mean jump shot (ask George Clooney).
 Now the consummate outsider is working on her inside game: D.C. politics."

 In August 2007, Power wrote a memo titled "Conventional Washington versus the Change We Need", in which she provided one of the first comprehensive statements of Obama's approach to foreign policy.
-In the memo she comments: "Barack Obama's judgment is right; the conventional wisdom is wrong.
+In the memo, she comments: "Barack Obama's judgment is right; the conventional wisdom is wrong.
 We need a new era of tough, principled and engaged American diplomacy to deal with 21st-century challenges."

-In February and March 2008, Power began an international book tour to promote her book, Chasing the Flame.
-Because of her involvement in the Obama campaign, many of the interviews she gave revolved around her and Barack Obama's foreign-policy views, as well as the 2008 campaign.

 "Armenians for Obama" uploaded a video of Power to YouTube where she referred to Obama's "unshakeable conscientiousness" regarding genocide in general and the Armenian genocide in particular, as well as saying that he would "call a spade a spade, and speak the truth about it".

 Power appeared on BBC's HARDtalk on March 6, stating that Barack Obama's pledge to "have all U.S. combat brigades out of Iraq within 16 months" was a "best case scenario" that "he will revisit when he becomes president."
 Challenged by the host as to whether this contradicted Obama's campaign commitment, she responded, "You can't make a commitment in March 2008 about what circumstances will be like in January 2009. ...
 He will, of course, not rely on some plan that he's crafted as a presidential candidate or a U.S. Senator.
 He will rely upon a plan—an operational plan—that he pulls together in consultation with people who are on the ground to whom he doesn't have daily access now, as a result of not being the president."
 She concluded by saying that "what we can take seriously is that he will try to get U.S. forces out of Iraq as quickly and responsibly as possible."
 In February 2009, Obama announced that the U.S. would end combat operations in Iraq by August 31, 2010, and withdraw all U.S. soldiers by the end of 2011.
 The U.S. formally ended its mission in Iraq on December 15 of that year.